-Corporate lobbying helped derail border tax: senior Republican
+U.S. lawmaker acknowledges corporate lobbying helped derail border tax

 "We are proud of the work we have done and the impact we have had, but we are not done yet," he said.
 "As long as leaders continue to defend the BAT, the threat remains and our fight continues."

-The National Retail Foundation, a group that includes smaller retail business owners, took a group of small business owners to Washington this week to argue against the border tax.
-In 150 meetings with lawmakers, they drove home how the tax would force them to raise prices.
+The National Retail Federation, a group that includes large and small retail business owners and also helped launch the coalition against the tax, took a group of small business owners to Washington this week to argue against the border tax.

+Earlier this year they took 20 CEOs to Washington and have been running television advertisements in home districts of lawmakers they were working to persuade.

+In 150 meetings with lawmakers this week, they drove home how the tax would force them to raise prices.

 “Hardest hit would be low and middle-income consumers, especially those on a fixed income,” NRF Senior Vice President David French wrote to Brady in a letter on Wednesday.